-Within the scope of this project, "1.6 MWe Solar Power Plant and, 2500 kVA Transformer and to install a Fast Charging Station to provide some of the energy needed in Bağyurdu OIZ from renewable energy.
+The scope of this project, 1.6 MWe Solar Power Plant and 2500 kVA Transformer and to install a Fast Charging Station" is to provide some of the energy needed in Bağyurdu OIZ from renewable energy sources.

-Since the installation of the (SPP) within the scope of the Project is included in the Annex-2 List Article 45 (Solar power plants with a project area of 2 hectares or more or with an installed capacity of over 1 MWe) of the repealed EIA Regulation dated 25.11.2014 and numbered 29186, with the amendment made on 26.05.2017, the Project Introduction File was prepared and an "EIA NOT REQUIRED" decision was obtained from Izmir Provincial Directorate of

-Environment, Urbanization and Climate Change with decision number 48657465 dated 04.04.2022 (see.
-Annex-3).
+Since the installation of the solar power plant (SPP) within the scope of the Project is included in the Annex-2 List Article 45 (Solar power plants with a project area of 2 hectares or more or with an installed capacity of over 1 MWe) of the repealed EIA Regulation dated 25.11.2014 and numbered 29186, with the amendment made on 26.05.2017, the Project Introduction File was prepared and an "EIA NOT REQUIRED" decision was obtained from Izmir Provincial Directorate of Environment, Urbanization and Climate Change with decision number 48657465 dated 04.04.2022 (Annex-3: EIA Certificate).
 Fast Charging Stations are not covered by the EIA Regulation.